 \subsection{Code Slice Generation}

-Once the roadblock is selected, the next step is to generate a representation of the relevant path constraint.
-Since our ultimate goal is LLM prompt generation, the path ought to be represented in the original source programming language, such as \texttt{C}, \texttt{C++}, or \texttt{Java}, which the LLM can directly reason over.
-Our approach differs from traditional concolic execution, which typically uses some translated representation of the path constraint, such as SMT formulae.
+Once a roadblock is selected, the next step is to generate a representation of the relevant path constraints.
+Since \tool prompts the LLM for input generation, the path can be represented in the original programming language (\eg \texttt{C}, \texttt{C++}, or \texttt{Java}), which the LLM can directly reason over.
+Our approach differs from traditional concolic execution engines, which translate the path into a new representation (\eg an SMT formula) suitable for solving.